-In addition, you will be expected to submit one or more progress reports not linked to payments.
+In addition, you may be asked to submit one or more progress reports not linked to payments.

 Payment of the balance: At the end of the project, we will calculate your final grant amount.
 If the total of earlier payments is higher than the final grant amount, we will ask you (your coordinator) to pay back the difference (recovery).